AnyChart/docs.anychart.com/Working_with_Data/Table_Data_Model.md

 The next step is passing the data table to the  {api:anychart.data.Table#addData}addData{api} method.

 Finally, call {api:anychart.data.Table#mapAs}mapAs(){api} to map the table – link the names of fields in your data to the names required by the type of series you are going to create.
-Then pass the mapping, whis is defined an instance of {api:anychart.data.TableMapping}anychart.data.TableMapping{api}, to the series constructor.
+Then pass the mapping, whis is defined as an instance of {api:anychart.data.TableMapping}anychart.data.TableMapping{api}, to the series constructor.

 ```
  create a data table